bingogome/brainbot/README.md

 ```

 > All commands are intended to be executed from the repository root (`brainbot` directory) on the respective host.
+> If `HUB_HOST` is not set, the command service assumes `127.0.0.1` for any unresolved host strings.

 If any teleop/data server is configured with `host: 127.0.0.1` (e.g., the AR teleop running on `remote_host`), start a service manager locally as well: